perception30/codea/README.md

 ### Analyze Images and Browser Screenshots

 Models like Claude 3.5 Sonnet can now understand and analyze images, allowing for exciting possibilities of multimodal workflows.
-Paste images directly in chat to give Cline context that can't be explained in words, and turn mockups into apps, fix bugs with screenshots, and more.
+Paste images directly in chat to give Codea context that can't be explained in words, and turn mockups into apps, fix bugs with screenshots, and more.

-Cline can also use a headless browser to inspect any website, e.g., localhost, allowing him to capture screenshots and console logs.
+Codea can also use a headless browser to inspect any website, e.g., localhost, allowing him to capture screenshots and console logs.
 This gives him autonomy to fixing visual bugs and runtime issues without you needing to handhold and copy-pasting error logs yourself.

 <!-- Transparent pixel to create line break after floating image -->